Facebook logo

 Lifespan of 25+ Years

-Unlike traditional restorations, like dentures, implant-retained restorations can last for 25 years or longer, according to several scientific studies.
+Unlike traditional restorations, like dentures, dental implants can last for 25 years or longer, according to several scientific studies.
 That’s nearly three times longer than regular dentures and bridges, which means that you’ll be able to save money while enjoying a smile that grows with you.

 Jawbone & Facial Structure Preservation